-- Ensure all chemical applications to pastures and crops are recorded for trace-back and that withholding periods for the grazing of cattle, harvesting of grain, or cutting of crops or pastures for fodder can be referenced and are observed. - All treatment records shall include the following: - Treatment date and reason for treatment. - Paddock identification and paddock area, OR grain storage identification and amount of grain. - Name of chemical, trade name of product, use-by date and batch number when first used. - Application rate and method. - Total amount of concentrated chemical. - Beaufort Scale Wind speed (for spraying). - Wind Direction - Withholding period (WHP) (days), and date for safe-to-graze/harvest/feed. - Name of person and signature. - The Paddock and Stored Grain Treatment Record supplied in the Monitor Book should be used.
+- Paddock identification and paddock area, OR grain storage identification and amount of grain. - Name of chemical, trade name of product, use-by date and batch number when first used. - Application rate and method. - o Total amount of concentrated chemical. - o Beaufort Scale Wind speed (for spraying). - Wind Direction - o Withholding period (WHP) (days), and date for safe-to-graze/harvest/feed. - Name of person and signature. - The Paddock and Stored Grain Treatment Record supplied in the Monitor Book should be used.
 Otherwise: - Ensure that the treatment records contain all information required above including the rolling stock take (see example in the Monitor Book).